Time-Honored Tips for Job Search and Interviewing

 Your Partner and Guide to Job Search

 For additional advice regarding your job search, contact the professional recruiters at Menlo Partners today!
-We have extensive experience in assisting applicants with short-term, temp-to-hire, and direct hire placements in high tech, small business and non-profit organizations.
+We have extensive experience in assisting applicants with direct hire placements in high tech and businesses of all sizes.